 Now imagine feeling as though someone actually saw you for the first time in what seemed like forever, your beating against an invisible glass partition having finally drawn their attention.
 They no longer pause to examine you, only to politely pass by like they might an animal exhibit at the zoo.
 They no longer view you as an annoyance they could just shoo away.
 They no longer walk out of their way to avoid you on the street.
 No, for the first time in a long time, someone saw you and felt compassion.
 What would that mean to you?

 That was the question the New Hope Project’s Sandy Bohanon, Grace United Methodist Church’s Rod Tuggle and Willing Helpers Medical Clinic Director Jennifer Philips were determined to answer.
-In the summer of 2021, they brought the city of Covington together to begin to address the needs of the growing homeless community in Newton County.
+In the summer of 2021, they brought the city of Covington together to begin to address the needs of the growing unhoused community in Newton County.
 Dubbed “The Spirit of Covington,” the project sought to not only organize the city’s resources to tackle the situation but to focus and unleash the power of charity and generosity of churches, faith-based organizations and civic-minded citizens.

 “Everybody is somebody.”Sandy Bohanon

 Their vision finally came to fruition on Jan.
 10 at Grace United Methodist Church, taking the form of a warming shelter for the homeless.
 From the humble beginnings of one lonely wanderer the first night, the project grew every night thereafter until the center was at capacity.
 It remained there until it closed on March 31.
-The shelter served homeless people as young as 21 and as old as 74, providing a hot meal, warm blankets, clothing, backpacks, toiletries and more.
+The shelter served unhoused people as young as 21 and as old as 74, providing a hot meal, warm blankets, clothing, backpacks, toiletries and more.
 Perhaps most importantly, it offered a safe place to sleep—something too often taken for granted.

 The connections that were made were invaluable, moments in time in which the forgotten residents of Newton County were no longer invisible.